 2) Clean, plane, trim and sand planks.

 First, I made the wooden planks for the DIY dining table with the High pressure cleaner cleaned.
-When planks lie on a farm for more than 30 years, then quite a bit of dirt can accumulate on the wood.
-After cleaning, I could then see if there were still Nails or screws are in the wood.
-A few nails were actually still in the wood, which I then removed with the pliers.
-This is very important before the next step is to go to the carpenter.
+When planks have been lying on a farm for more than 30 years, a lot of dirt can accumulate on the wood.

-My carpenter friend has the wooden planks for the DIY dining table then smoothly planed and finally edged - except on two sides where I wanted to keep the natural tree edge.
-All the woods were also cut to the Equal length Shortened.
+My carpenter friend has the wooden planks for the DIY dining table then smoothly planed and finally edged - except on the two outer sides, where I wanted to retain the natural tree edge.
+All the timbers were also cut to the Equal length Shortened.

-The carpenter's work was done.
-Afterwards, the wooden planks for the DIY dining table looked like the picture above - smooth, clean and matched.
+Afterwards, the wooden planks for the DIY dining table looked like the picture above - smooth, clean and coordinated.

-Tip: Sand only the surface and the sides at the edge.
-The inside of the wood and the underside should not be sanded or only roughly sanded so that no unevenness occurs in your self-built dining table.
-Also make sure that the annual rings of the respective planks also all point in the same direction - because then the wood does not work in different directions over time and the surface remains even.
+Also make sure that the annual rings of the planks also all point in the same direction.
+Why?
+Then the wood does not work in different directions over time and the surface remains as even as possible.

 3) Order dining table metal runners in parallel.

-So the foundation for the surface of the DIY dining table was laid.
-But what was actually with the feet of the table?
-I already commissioned them while I was working on the wooden planks.
+So the foundation stone for the surface of the DIY dining table was laid.
+But what about the metal legs of the table?
+I made them while I was working on the wooden planks, commissioned or ordered.
 That saves a lot of time.
-The Internet is teeming with suppliers of metal runners for DIY furniture - but the prices vary greatly.
+You are guaranteed to find what you are looking for on the Internet.

 4) Screw together dining table wooden planks

-This step is optional, of course, but I really recommend it to anyone who wants to build their own dining table.
-As already described, works wood over time - that is, it bends.
-Either it already has or it will.
-Bumps on the surface of your wood plank dining table are bound to happen.
+This step is of course optional, but I really recommend it to anyone who wants to build their own dining table.
+As already described works wood over time.
+This means that it bends and shifts.

-That's why I went to the carpenter and got three more Oak crossbars made, which were screwed crosswise under the three wooden planks to hold the surface together.
-In each case at the transition to the next wooden plank I tightened screws, as shown in the picture, so that the table is later nice and level and holds together solid.
+That's why I have three more Oak slats These were screwed crosswise under the three wooden planks to hold the surface together.
+At each transition to the next wooden plank, I tightened screws (as shown in the picture) so that the table would later be nice and even and hold together solidly.

 5) Paint the surface of the DIY dining table.